WWE SmackDown! vs. Raw 2006: Create modes

 The game sports a variety of create modes.
 Create-A-Belt is a returning feature, with players now able to create Tag Team belts.
 Along with the created belts is the inclusion of title belts used in WWE during 2005, the WWE, World Heavyweight, Intercontinental, United States, WWE Tag Team, World Tag Team, Women's, and Cruiserweight championships.
 Ted DiBiase's Million Dollar Championship and the WWE Hardcore Championship can also be won and defended in the game.
 The game also allows the player to defend and challenge for any of the titles in the game in Exhibition mode, a feature which was missing in previous games (after Smackdown 2: Know Your Role).

 The Create-A-Superstar mode is much the same as the previous installments in this series.
 SmackDown! vs. Raw 2006 adds a few new features, such as new items in the makeup category to give the player's created superstar more realistic facial features (such as wrinkles, a cleft chin, acne, and scars).
 Also included are new shirts and pants, which, while unchangeable in color, look more realistic (as opposed to the "painted on" look of shirts from previous games).

 The Create-A-Move-Set mode, removed a lot of moves but added some new ones.

 The Create-A-Stable mode has five pre-made stables such as La Résistance.
-This mode gives players a chance to make wrestler 'groups' of 2-5 wrestlers, give a name for the stable, make an entrance (but not as advanced as the Create-An-Entrance mode) for the stable, and customize their teamwork attributes, deciding how well they perform as a team in the ring.
+This mode gives players a chance to make wrestler groups of 2-5 wrestlers, give a name to the stable, create an entrance (but not as advanced as in the Create-An-Entrance mode) for the stable, and customize their teamwork attributes, deciding how well they perform as a team in the ring.

 The game also includes a new Create-An-Entrance mode, allowing the player to customize a wrestler's entrance, down to details such as pyrotechnics, arena lighting, and camera angles.
 The one-minute limit for all entrances that was enforced in previous games is now abolished.
 However, it received some criticism in comparison to sister game WWE Day of Reckoning 2 which had more options, no loading times, and was easier to use.